Abdul Rasheed Na'Allah

-Abdul Rasheed Na'Allah (born 1962) is a Nigerian academic, educator and professor who has served as the 6th Vice chancellor of University of Abuja from 2019 until June 2024.
+Abdul Rasheed Na'Allah (born 1962) is a Nigerian academic, educator and professor who served as the 6th Vice chancellor of University of Abuja from 2019 until June 2024.

 Prior to this, he was the Vice chancellor of Kwara State University from 2009 to 2019 before he was appointed as Vice chancellor of University of Abuja.
 He was succeeded by Professor Aisha Maikudi.

 Biography

 He received a BA in 1988 from University of Ilorin, with a thesis "Dadakuada: the trends in the development of Ilorin traditional oral poetry", subsequently published in African Notes., and in 1992 received a M.A.
 Literature in English from the same university.
 In 1999, he received his PhD in Comparative Literature from the University of Alberta, Edmonton, Canada, and was subsequently professor and chair of African-American Studies at Western Illinois University.
 He later served as the pioneer Vice-Chancellor of Kwara State University in Nigeria and subsequently as the 6th substantive Vice-Chancellor and Chief Executive of the University of Abuja, located in Nigeria's capital city, a position he held until June 30, 2024.